jasny/http-message/README.md

 practice helps reduce coupling to the superglobals by consumers, and encourages and promotes the ability to test request consumers.

+### Why does this library exist?

+This PSR-7 implementation is an abstraction layer over the normal input/output methods and variables like `echo`, `header()`, `$_POST`, etc. This maskes is different from other implementations.
+It directly interacts with the global environment when you're not testing.
+This means the behaviour of your application will not change by using this abstraction.

 The library only implements those [PSR-7 interfaces](http://www.php-fig.org/psr/psr-7/) focussed on handling a received HTTP request.
 If you want to send HTTP request to other webservices, I recommend using [Guzzle](http://docs.guzzlephp.org/).